MegaFroschi/dropbox-ignore/README.md

 -   **Dropbox behavior:** once a directory is flagged ignored, Dropbox ignores its contents automatically.
 -   **Symlinks/junctions:** reparse points are **skipped** by default.
 Use `-Unsafe` to include them in traversal.
 -   **Performance:** first run scans everything; subsequent runs are fast and usually silent.
+-   **Processing:** not reactive.
+Adding or removing files/folders, or editing `.ignoredropbox`, requires re-running the script.
+Keep in mind: if you delete and recreate an already ignored file or folder, the Dropbox ignore flag is lost and the script must be rerun for this also.

 ## Troubleshooting